Sandi Patty: Personal life

 In 2009, Patty and her family relocated from Anderson, Indiana, to Oklahoma City, Oklahoma.
-She is married to Don Peslis.
-As a blended family, they have eight children and eight grandchildren.
+Patty and her husband returned to Indianapolis, Indiana following her semi-retirement in 2017.
+She is happily married for over 30 years to fellow singer Don Peslis.
+As a blended family, they have eight children and thirteen grandchildren.

-Patty has supported charities such as Charity Music Inc.
+Patty has remained active with various charities such as World Help, Charity Music Inc., and mental health organizations.